juanfranfdezGit/OxygenShop/README.md

 # OxygenShop

-OxygenShop, academic project designed as an online store, built with clean and structured code.
+OxygenShop, an academic project designed as an online store, built with clean and structured code.
 The goal is to apply best practices in web development, ensuring semantic correctness and maintainability.

 ## Technologies